arturoeanton/go-struct2serve/README.md

 * Can you add feature? **yes**, I love you ;).
 * Why did I make this library?
 Because I have ***free time***, but it doesn't mean I don't love GORM :).
 * Why make this project?
 This project is a hobby and We use it in some minor projects. **This is fun**.

+## Repository
+This repository provides a generic implementation of repository patterns in Go using SQL databases.
+It allows you to write less code and easily perform CRUD operations.
+The library supports deep object graph navigation and loading, thanks to tags that can specify how to load the data.

+## Features

+* Full CRUD operations
+* Deep object graph navigation
+* Transaction support
+* Custom SQL queries through tags
+* Custom loading of nested structures

+## How It Works

+This library uses the reflect package to inspect your data models at runtime.
+It uses the db tag to map the struct fields to the database columns and it uses custom s2s tags to define how to load the data.

+For example, the tag s2s:"id in (select role_id from user_roles where user_id = ?)" tells the library to execute this SQL query to load the roles for a user.
+The ? placeholder will be replaced with the ID of the user.

+You can also specify how to load nested structures using the s2s tag.
+For example, s2s:"id = ?" s2s_param:"GroupId" tells the library to load the group for a user using the GroupId value.

 ## Example